MicroEJ/VEEPortQualificationTools/tests/README.rst

 - Ensure the Low Level Implementations tested by the Test Suite are correctly implemented.
-- Check your Platform documentation on Test Suites.
-The Platform may already provide specific configuration (``config.properties`` and ``microej-testsuite-common.properties``) with some test filters (limitations or known issues).
+- Check your VEE Port documentation on Test Suites.
+The VEE Port may already provide specific configuration (``config.properties`` and ``microej-testsuite-common.properties``) with some test filters (limitations or known issues).

 ..
-   Copyright 2019-2023 MicroEJ Corp.
+   Copyright 2019-2024 MicroEJ Corp.
 All rights reserved.
    Use of this source code is governed by a BSD-style license that can be found with this software.